THE IMPACT OF ONE LIFE DEVOTED TO CHRIST

 “This became known all over Joppa, and many people believed in the Lord.” – Acts 9:42

-In life and death and life again, Tabitha had a powerful and far-reaching impact on the townspeople of Joppa.
-Her inspiring life uplifted those in her world.
-She lived as a reflection of Jesus.
-Many came to believe because of her life of faith and her extraordinary resurrection.
+In life and death and life again, Tabitha has a powerful and far-reaching impact on the townspeople of Joppa.
+Her inspiring life, lived as a reflection of Jesus, uplifts those in her world.
+Many come to believe because of her life of faith and her extraordinary resurrection.

 “Let your light shine before others, that they may see your good deeds and glorify your Father in heaven.” – Matthew 5:16

-In this snapshot of Tabitha’s life in Scripture, we see a woman who radiated love.
-She may not have realized what an inspiration she was to others.
-Yet the people in her world were better because of her… a significant tribute to one’s life.
-The light of the Spirit shone forth in her life like a beacon, drawing seekers to her Savior.
+In this snapshot of Tabitha’s life in Scripture, we see a woman who radiates love.
+She may not realize what an inspiration she is to others.
+Yet the people in her world are better because of her.
+What an impressive tribute to one’s life!
+The light of the Spirit shines forth through her like a beacon, drawing seekers to her Savior.

 “Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for Me.” – Matthew 25:40

-Tabitha discovered the joy of serving… serving others and her King.
-She exhibited a servant’s heart… a humble, caring heart of mercy.
-Her empathy was displayed in her caring kindness for the needy.
-Her creative gifts especially blessed the widows whom society often overlooked.
+Tabitha discovers the joy of serving… serving others and her King.
+She exhibits a servant’s heart… a humble, caring heart of mercy.
+Her empathy is displayed in her benevolent kindness toward the needy.
+Her creative gifts especially bless the widows whom society often overlooks.

-To those in her world, Tabitha was “rich in good works, ready to give, willing to share” (1 Timothy 6:18).
-She gladdened their hearts and cheered their spirits.
-She lived out Jesus’ command to love your neighbor as yourself (Matthew 22:39).
+To those in her world, Tabitha is “rich in good works, ready to give, willing to share” (1 Timothy 6:18).
+She gladdens their hearts and cheers their spirits.
+She lives out Jesus’ command to love your neighbor as yourself (Matthew 22:39).

 “I have glorified You on earth by accomplishing the work You gave Me to do.” – John 17:4